raml-org/raml-spec/versions/raml-10/raml-10.md

 #This file is located at resourceTypes/collection.raml

 description: A collection resource
-usage: Use this to describe resource that list items
+usage: Use this to describe a resource that lists items
 get:
   description: Retrieve all items
 post: